AdityaGawali/esp32webserver/README.md

 # WebServer on ESP32
 ## Smart Charger Module
-Only webserver has be implemented
+Only webserver has been implemented yet
 ###### Things to accomplish
 -WebServer on ESP32